 Shopping for your ride is arguably the best part of the entire process.
 But when conducting your search, be sure to keep the loan limit listed on your preapproval letter in mind.
 The dealership (or even private seller) may try to talk you into paying more for what you “deserve”, but blowing your budget only means you’ll pay much more than you can reasonably afford.

 Also, be mindful of the lender’s requirements when shopping around.
 Some lenders have age and mileage requirements.
-Furthermore, an older vehicle with high mileage could equate to a less favorable interest rate or a shorter repayment period.
+An older vehicle with high mileage could equate to a less favorable interest rate or a shorter repayment period.

 Negotiate with the dealership

 But if they can’t and you still wish to finance the loan in-house to take advantage of the dealer incentives, the preapproval gives you grounds to negotiate a better deal.
-And if all else fails, you can always take the loan to get the perks and refinance it with a different lender at a later date.
+You can also always take the loan to get the perks and then refinance it with a different lender at a later date.

 Finalize the loan

 Before you sign on the dotted line, carefully review the terms and conditions of the loan offer.
-If there’s anything present that you aren’t clear on or don’t understand, now’s the time to get clarity.
+If there’s anything that you aren’t clear on or don’t understand, don’t hesitate to ask questions to clarify your doubts.

 How to Save on Auto Loans